AmrMomtaz/Weather-Stations-Monitoring/README.md

 The record's count is 991 where the maximum sequence number is 1,109 which means that **89.3%** of records are delivered and **10.7%** are dropped.

-## Configurations & Deployment (Docker & Kuberneets)
+## Configurations & Deployment (Docker & Kubernetes)

-This section describes the system configurations and the subsequent subsections describes the system's deployment on docker and kuberneets.
+This section describes the system configurations and the subsequent subsections describes the system's deployment on docker and Kubernetes.

 The **WeatherDataService** runs **SpringBootApplication** and the **gRPC** server.
 It fetches the data from open-meteo by sending a **GET** request and it makes five trials, waiting five seconds in each trial, trying to fetch the data and in case of internet failure the service hangs.